johncai117/DAMSL/README.md

      python train.py --dataset miniImageNet --model ResNet10  --method damsl_v2 --n_shot 50 --train_aug --start_epoch 401 --stop_epoch 601 --fine_tune
     ```

+    Note: if we are using damsl_v1 instead, we would need to train the GNN feature encoder as well.

-6. Test
+3. Test

     Follow step 2 and 3 in the "Testing using Pre-trained Models" section.

-## Steps for Other Results
+## Steps for Other Results and Ablation Studies

 1. No Data Augmentation